Amazing Traditional Outdoor Summer Camps for LA Kids for Summer 2021

 But sometimes summer needs to be about good old-fashioned swing-on-a-rope, splash-in-a-pool type fun.
 Sometimes what our kids really need is to spend a couple of weeks in the fresh air doing things that won't necessarily fill a college application, but sure will fill a memory book.
-For those types of summers, we offer 10 great summer day camps in the Los Angeles area that are all about playing outdoors.
+For those types of summers, we offer up these great summer day camps in the Los Angeles area that are all about playing outdoors.

-Cali-Camp offers kids from pre-K through high school a chance to spend the summer engaging in classic outdoor activities, up in the fresh air of artsy, woodsy Topanga.
+Cali Camp offers kids from pre-K through high school a chance to spend the summer engaging in classic outdoor activities, up in the fresh air of artsy, woodsy Topanga.
 Campers can get a taste of horseback riding, gymnastics, target sports, tennis, rock climbing, rope climbing, and more.
-Transportation is included in tuition, with pick-up locations all over town—and once your kid is on the bus, Cali-camp promises a non-stop ride to Topanga.
+Transportation is included in tuition, with pick-up locations all over town—and once your kid is on the bus, Cali Camp promises a non-stop ride to Topanga.

 Set on 30 acres of park-like land in the Santa Monica Mountains, Camp Keystone is one-stop camping with non-stop fun that includes a giant waterslide, horseback riding, go-karts, boating, swimming lessons, rock climbing, classic arts & crafts, and every sport a kid could want to play.
 This place does camp the old-fashioned way.
 Transportation is available from many locations around the Valley and the Westside for an additional fee.